- By: Pedro Candeias

 With a controlled dialogue that conducts the athletes to the pre-determined performance.

-… What exist are athletes more or less identified with the intended Fighting Model/Strategy.
+… What exists are athletes more or less identified with the intended Fighting Model/Strategy.
 Athletes are adapted or not to a certain way of fighting.

 Because the physiological adaptation is always specific and according to a way of fighting!